-Today’s post written by Vincent Biret

 If you run into any issues while building or configuring the project please create a new Issue on the repo.

-Join us tomorrow as we work with Intune using Microsoft Graph requests in Day 22.
+Join us tomorrow as we interact with Planner using the device code authentication flow covered today in Day 21.